 Rental values in Bayan Lepas are relatively low compared to the Northern parts of the island, that’s more busy with foreigners.
 Monthly rents range between RM 2000 ~ RM 5000 (USD 482 ~ USD 1200).
 You can enjoy a nice 3-4 bedroom unit that’s fully furnished, and with sea view or hill view, at this price level.

 7 reasons why retirees & expats choose Penang

 Malaysia attracts a number of foreigners that wish to either settle down or have a property as a getaway retreat.
-The region as a whole have a number of locations that attract foreigners for various reasons.
+The region as a whole has a number of locations that attract foreigners for various reasons.

 Below, I’ve listed some distinct features that diversify Penang from other places within Malaysia, but also regionally:

-- Penang has a warm tropical weather which is highly appreciated among foreigners that come from cold countries.
-They can escape their country during the Winter months and enjoy all the nice sea views and beaches that Penang has to offer
+- Penang has warm tropical weather which is highly appreciated among foreigners that come from cold countries.
+They can escape their country during the winter months and enjoy all the nice sea views and beaches that Penang has to offer

 - Penang is famously known for being more relaxed and for having a genuinely nice and friendly community.
 The warm welcome of local people attracts foreigners interests, and to engage with the locals, in addition to finding their own international community of friends